-In my dissertation, “That’s Just a Different Brain”: Feminist College Students’ Writing Knowledge Transfer Across Academic and Social Media Domains, written under the direction of Anne Ruggles Gere and Melanie Yergeau, I explore how feminist college students at a Midwestern research university engage with writing in (and across) academic and social media contexts.
-Following the tradition of learning transfer research in composition studies and education, I consider how these students make decisions about integrating (or, in many cases, not integrating) learning from one context while facing rhetorical or literate challenges in another context.
+Through this research, I explore how feminist college students at a Midwestern research university engaged with writing in (and across) academic and social media contexts.
+Following the traditions of learning transfer research in composition studies and education, I consider how these students made decisions about transferring, adapting, or integrating knowledge from one context when faced with writing challenges in another context.

 Contrary to prior research, my two sets of findings suggest that the participants in this study did transfer writing knowledge between these domains, and that they did so in both directions.
 First, I found that participants transferred writing knowledge from academic contexts to social media, but that they only did so when cued by readily discernible similarities between contexts.
 Through the combined lenses of antecedent genre uptake and adaptive remediation, my research explores how study participants leveraged (and adapted) academic genre knowledge when composing longer online genres such as blog posts and articles, but not when composing shorter genres such as Tweets.
 While previous research exploring adaptive remediation has primarily considered students’ responses to formal writing assignments, the experiences of participants in this study suggest that adaptive remediation might also occur in response to more organic rhetorical challenges in a new domain, such as an unprecedented rhetorical situation like writing a blog post or an online article.